cuygur/leon-trading-card/README.md

-#Animal Trading Card Project
+# Animal Trading Card Project

 This is my CSS project for Udacity
-Passed at 26/09/2019
+- It shows animal informations in formatted card